SAMEYOU - PRIVACY NOTICE

 In broad terms, our "legitimate interests" means the interests of running SameYou as a charity which aims to raise awareness about and improve the standards and conditions of rehabilitative care after brain injury and stroke trauma.
 Specific examples include:

-Certain law in some jurisdictions (such as the GDPR in EU Member States) recognises certain categories of personal information as sensitive and therefore requiring more protection, for example information about your health, ethnicity and political opinions.
+The GDPR recognises certain categories of personal information as sensitive and therefore requiring more protection, for example information about your health (physical and/or mental), ethnicity and political opinions.
 Under the GDPR, this is known as "special category" personal information.

 In certain situations, SameYou may collect and/or use these types of personal information.
 For example, you may choose to share information about your health with us when you tell us your story of your experience with brain injury or stroke trauma including via the Share your Story part of our site, or we may need to know information about your health or religious beliefs to ensure that your access or dietary requirements can be facilitated at one of our events.
 We will only use these types of personal information if there is a valid reason for doing so and where applicable law allows us to do so.
 In most instances, we will obtain your explicit consent to use information about your health.
 You always have the right to withdraw your consent.

 We may also analyse your personal information to create a record of your interests and preferences.
 This allows us to gain a better understanding of our supporters to improve our fundraising methods, products and services; for example by ensuring that our communications are timely and relevant, so you're only receiving the information you want.

 This activity also assists us in understanding the background of the people who support us and helps us to make appropriate requests to supporters who may have the means and the desire to donate, or donate more than they already do, enabling us to raise funds and help beneficiaries sooner and more cost-effectively.

 If you would prefer us not to use your personal information for supporter research in this way, you can opt out by contacting us at firstname.lastname@example.org.

 7. Communications for marketing/fundraising purposes